Drag queen: Drag queens and kings

-Alternative term
+Alternative terms

 Some drag queens may prefer to be referred to as "she" while in drag and desire to stay completely in character.
-Other drag performers, like RuPaul, seem to be completely indifferent to which pronoun is used to refer to them.
-In his words, "You can call me he.
+Other drag performers are indifferent to which pronoun is used to refer to them.
+RuPaul has said, "You can call me he.
 You can call me she.
 You can call me Regis and Kathie Lee; I don't care!
 Just so long as you call me."

 Drag queens are sometimes called transvestites, although that term also has many other connotations than the term drag queen and is not much favored by many drag queens themselves.
 The term tranny, an abbreviation of the term transvestite, has been adopted by some drag performers, notably RuPaul, and the gay male community in the United States, but it is considered offensive to most transgender and transsexual people.

 Many drag performers refer to themselves as drag artists, as opposed to drag queens, as some contemporary forms of drag have become nonbinary.

-Uncommon terms
+In Brazil, androgynous drag performers are sometimes called drag queer, as a form of gender neutrality.

-In the drag queen world today, there is an ongoing debate about whether transgender drag queens are actually considered "Drag Queens".
+Among drag queens and their contacts today, there is an ongoing debate about whether transgender drag queens are actually considered "drag queens".
 Some argue that, because a drag queen is defined as a man portraying a woman, transgender women cannot be drag queens.
-Drag kings are women who assume a masculine aesthetic.
-However this is not always the case, because there are also biokings, bio-queens, and female queens, which are people who perform their own biological sex through a heightened or exaggerated gender presentation.
+Drag kings are women who assume a masculine aesthetic, but this is not always the case, because there are also biokings, bioqueens, and female queens, which are people who perform their own biological sex through a heightened or exaggerated gender presentation.

 History of drag

-Ancient Greece

-The concept of drag can be seen in the earliest forms of entertainment, including Ancient Greek Theatre.
-In ancient western cultures, women often were not allowed to perform onstage or become actors, therefore male actors played the roles of women also.
-This demonstrates how female impersonation can be traced back to the earliest forms of entertainment and spectacle.
-Not only this, but men and boys were expected to dress as women, or in drag, for many religious ceremonies and rituals in Ancient Greece.

-There is some controversy as to whether this is actually where drag emerged, or if it occurred later in history in the 1800s with forms of entertainment such as minstrel shows and Shakespeare's plays, as he often incorporated male actors as female impersonators.